Who we are

 How long we keep your personal information

-We will retain your personal information for as long as it is reasonable and necessary for the use for which we have collected it in accordance with applicable laws.
-We may also use your personal details to provide you with information about legal development, news or events if you have subscribed to our newsletters, or to ask you to participate in a client satisfaction survey.
+We will retain your personal information for as long as it is reasonable and necessary for the use for which we have collected it in accordance with applicable laws, and our statutory obligations.
+We may also use your personal details to provide you with information about legal developments, news or events if you have subscribed to our newsletters, or to ask you to participate in a client satisfaction survey.